aleBello1/control-de-gastos-fake/README.md

 - Develop a category catalog service.
 - Add tests for this new service.
 - Add this service to Swagger documentation.
+- Create the dev profile to connect to MongoDB Atlas.
 - Possibly integrate Redis and implement the **Cache-aside pattern** to cache the catalog.
 - Update the README.
 - Deploy the application on AWS.